Group name: Experimental Neuropathology

 Group leader: Daniel C. Anthony

-Group members: Dr Fay Probert, Dr Tianrong Yeo, Jay Roodselaar, Kim Wals, Amelie Gavard, Dr Megan Sealey, Yifan Zhou, Dr Marcia Kronka, Inês Sá-Pereira, Cristina Simogoloukarali, Isla Hazelton & Ashely Dale
+Number of group members (and their title): Dr Fay Probert, Dr Tianrong Yeo, Jay Roodselaar, Kim Wals, Amelie Gavard, Dr Megan Sealey, Yifan Zhou, Dr Marcia Kronka, Inês Sá-Pereira, Cristina Simogoloukarali, Isla Hazelton & Ashely Dale

 Department & University/Hospital/Other: IMM - Department of Neurobiology Research and the Department of Pharmacology at the University of Oxford

 Funding sources: MRC, Spinal Research, Merck GMSI, MS Society UK

 Description of research:

 I Have lead a team who have sought to discover how infection or injury contributes to the outcome of distinct brain pathologies.
 We have made a number of important discoveries in recent years that have generated collaborations and initiated research programmes in other independent laboratories among which I would highlight the following:

 1. Different CNS compartments exhibit distinct responses to cytokines and the aged brain also responds differently to inflammatory challenges;